Penny Ford: 1989–1991: Snap!

-1991-1995: Penny Ford and Soul II Soul
+1991–1995: Penny Ford and Soul II Soul

 Shortly after leaving Snap!, Ford became the subject of a major-label bidding war that resulted in her signing to Columbia/Sony in June 1991.
 During this time, she began recording with British musical group Soul II Soul and contributed background vocals for the song "Move Me No Mountain".
 The song was released as the second single of their third album Volume III Just Right in 1992.
 In 1992, Ford began recording her second solo album.

 In March 1993, Ford released her second album, Penny Ford.
-The album's lead single "Daydreaming" peaked at number 40 on Billboard's R&B singles chart and at number 43 on the UK Singles chart.
-The album also spawned two additional singles, "I'll Be There" and "I Lose Control".
+Its lead single, "Daydreaming", peaked at number 40 on Billboard's R&B singles chart and number 43 on the UK Singles chart.
+The album also spawned two additional singles, "I'll Be There" and "I Lose Control"—the latter penned by Mariah Carey.
 In 1994, Ford began working with Soul II Soul again.
 She sang lead vocals on their single "Love Enuff", which was released in 1995.
 She was also present when the group performed the song on Top of the Pops.

 2003: Judge Mathis appearance

-In 2003, Ford appeared on an episode of the U.S. television program Judge Mathis, suing a producer/boyfriend.
-One of her witnesses was Chaka Khan; though Khan did not appear, she spoke to Judge Mathis via telephone.
+In 2003, Ford appeared on an episode of the US television program Judge Mathis, suing a producer/boyfriend.
+One of her witnesses was Chaka Khan.
+Though the latter did not appear, she spoke to Judge Mathis via telephone.

 2006–present: Later career and current work

 In 2006, Ford returned as the original and official singer of the group Snap!
 She also rejoined with Snap! producers Michael Münzing and Luca Anzilloti, and has been performing with them worldwide.
 She lives in Offenbach, Germany.
+In 2022, Ford was inducted into the Cincinnati Black Music Walk of Fame.

 Artistry

 Ford is a multi-instrumentalist.
 She has been known to play the guitar, flute, drums, percussion, bass, keyboards, and synthesizer, all of which she played during her early career as a demo singer.
-On her first album, she played all of the instruments on the song "Serious", and three instruments on the remaining songs.
-She has produced and arranged songs for Natalie Cole, The Gap Band, Chaka Khan, Victoria Wilson-James, and Snap!.
+On her first album, she played all of the instruments on the song "Serious Love", and three instruments on the remaining songs.
+She has produced and arranged songs for Natalie Cole, the Gap Band, Chaka Khan, Victoria Wilson-James, and Snap!.